stevegt/promisebase/slides/README.md

 - Multiple access methods (CLI, FUSE, network)
 - Extensible design for future protocols

-This represents a thoughtful exploration of content-addressable storage with practical applications in modern computing infrastructure.

 ---

 class: center, middle

 # Questions & Discussion

-**PromiseBase demonstrates the power of content-addressable storage**

-- Revolutionary approach to data deduplication
-- Strong foundation for distributed systems
-- Practical applications in container management
-- Open source exploration of cutting-edge concepts

-*Built with Go, FUSE, and innovative storage algorithms*